-As more organizations experiment with partial or fully remote workforces, three common roadblocks emerge - making room for informal and relationshipbuilding communication, defining and building an intentional company culture, and providing equal access to valuable learning opportunities.
-They are familiar to companies around the world, from digitally native startups to transitioning digital brands, and can undermine even the most sophisticated efforts to build a culture of learning if they're not handled effectively.
+As more organizations turn to partial or fully remote workforces, three common roadblocks emerge: making room for informal and relationship-building communication, providing equal access to valuable learning opportunities, and defining and building an intentional company culture.
+They're familiar to companies around the world, from digitally native start-ups to transitioning digital brands, and can undermine even the most sophisticated efforts to build a culture of learning if they're not handled effectively.